Well-being contributing factors: The "flow"

-In the 1970s Csikszentmihalyi's started to study flow, a state of absorption where one's abilities are well-matched to the demands at-hand.
+In the 1970s Csikszentmihalyi started to study flow, a state of absorption where one's abilities are well-matched to the demands at-hand.
 Flow is characterized by intense concentration, loss of self-awareness, a feeling of being perfectly challenged (neither bored nor overwhelmed), and a sense "time is flying".
 Flow is intrinsically rewarding; it can also assist in the achievement of goals (e.g., winning a game) or improving skills (e.g., becoming a better chess player).
 Anyone can experience flow, in different domains, such as play, creativity, and work.

 Flow is achieved when the challenge of the situation meets one's personal abilities.
 A mismatch of challenge for someone of low skills results in a state of anxiety; insufficient challenge for someone highly skilled results in boredom.
-The effect of challenging situations means that flow is often temporarily exciting and variously stressful, but this is considered Eustress, which is also known as "good" stress.
+The effect of challenging situations means that flow is often temporarily exciting and variously stressful, but this is considered eustress, which is also known as "good" stress.
 Eustress is arguably less harmful than chronic stress, although the pathways of stress-related systems are similar.
 Both can create a "wear and tear" effect; however, the differing physiological elements and added psychological benefits of eustress might well balance any wear and tear experienced.

 Csikszentmihalyi identified nine indicator elements of flow: